Aspiringtr/designs-and-code/shoe-card/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please open an [issue](https://github.com/danielace1/designs-and-code/issues) or submit a [pull request](https://github.com/danielace1/designs-and-code/pulls).

+## Acknowledgements

+Thanks to [Chithambaranathan V](https://github.com/aspiringtr) for the original shoe card design created in Photoshop.